asadali163/NLP-Transformers/README.md

 ### NER_intermediate.ipynb
 This notebook focuses on the Named Entity Recognition (NER) task using the publicly available "CoNLL2003" dataset.
 Given that there are 8 different tags, a slightly different approach is required.
 The DistilBERT cased model is used, as NER is a case-sensitive task.

+### NLP_Translation_intermediate.ipynb
+This notebook uses a publicly available dataset from Hugging Face to create a fine-tuned translator from English to French.